 The IUCN World Conservation Congress brings together IUCN’s government, civil society and indigenous peoples’ Member organisations to take decisions related to major conservation issues.

 The IUCN World Conservation Congress 2020 was originally scheduled to take place from 11-19 June 2020, in Marseille, France.
 Due to the COVID-19 pandemic, the event was rescheduled.
-It will take place from 3-11 September 2021.
+It took place from 3-11 September 2021.